ebenezermerd/CenteralizedEcommerceAPI/.scribe/intro.md

 # Introduction

-Welcome to the Koricha E-commerce API.
+Welcome to the Korecha E-commerce API.
 This API provides endpoints for managing products, orders, customers, and other e-commerce related functionality.

 <aside>
-    <strong>Base URL</strong>: <code>http://api.koricha-ecommerce.com</code>
+    <strong>Base URL</strong>: <code>http://api.Korecha-ecommerce.com</code>
 </aside>

 This documentation aims to provide all the information you need to work with our API.